How To Stop Getting Hit On While Networking

 This is a common situation:

-When in an environment where flirting is not necessarily appropriate, people who want to make a pass at you will often try to ‘test the water’ with vague or ambiguous statements.
+When in an environment where flirting is not necessarily appropriate, and when your body language is less than welcoming, people who want to make a pass at you will often try to ‘test the water’ with vague or ambiguous statements.

 That way, if you shut them down, they can claim they were never interested to begin with.